ClearCreekSci/CcsWeatherDataLogger/enclosure/README.md

 <-- [Back to Weather Data Logger Project](https://github.com/ClearCreekSci/CcsWeatherDataLogger)

 These files can be used to 3D print an enclosure to protect the electronics in your weather data logger.
-The large cutouts are necessary to prevent the heat from the boards from affecting the temperature setting
+The large cutouts are necessary to prevent the heat from the boards from affecting the temperature reading.

 Note that the measurements for the models are in millimeters.